suryamani25/suryamani25/README.md

 Front-end Developer
 ------------------------

-I'm a fourth year CSIT(IET) student and a front-end developer.
+"I recently graduated with a B.E. in Computer Science and Engineering (CSE) and am exploring opportunities as a frontend developer."

 * 🌍  I'm based in *India*.
 * ✉️  You can contact me at [suryaiet24@gmail.com](mailto:suryaiet24@gmail.com)